Ballon d'Or 2026

 The 2026 Ballon d’Or marks the award’s 70th edition, and it will be presented on October 26, 2026 in London, a first for the city and a tribute to England’s Sir Stanley Matthews, who won the very first Ballon d’Or in 1956.
 The prize honours the best footballer of the season based on a vote by international journalists.

 The reigning men’s winner is Ousmane Dembélé, who took the 2025 award for PSG and France ahead of Barcelona’s Lamine Yamal and his club-mate Vitinha; Aitana Bonmatí claimed a third straight women’s title.
-That sets up a wide-open 2026 race.
-Early contenders span Bayern’s Harry Kane and Michael Olise, PSG’s Dembélé, Vitinha and Khvicha Kvaratskhelia, Arsenal’s Declan Rice and Barcelona’s Lamine Yamal.
+Before the World Cup, the 2026 race had been wide open, with early contenders spanning Bayern’s Harry Kane and Michael Olise, PSG’s Dembélé, Vitinha and Khvicha Kvaratskhelia, Arsenal’s Declan Rice and Barcelona’s Lamine Yamal.